xcorbel/RX8-E85-Vtune/README.md

 Versatune tuning files and materials for E-85
 Use at your own Risk read the commit and release messages

-Initial Version : 1.02
+Initial Version Stock : 1.02
--Tested on 40Km using a 75% ethanol E-85 Blend
+-Validated on 130Km using a 75% ethanol E-85 Blend

+Merge of the Version Stock : 1.02 with versatune Stage 1 Stock (1.24)
+-Testing will start on 01/06/2024